Current events, international affairs, government, and American history are a few of Kelley's prime interests.

-California could become one of the richest and most influential countries in the world
+If it seceded from the US, California could become one of the richest and most influential countries in the world.

 California, the so-called Golden State, is the third largest state in the union and the most populous.
 It’s the home of America’s film industry and birthplace of the Silicon Valley and per year it generates more than $40 billion of agricultural industry, with $100 billion more in related economic activity.
 It also has the sixth largest economy in the world, with a gross state product of over $2.5 trillion in 2016.
 For its obvious wealth and many other reasons, some people think it’s time for California to become an independent country.

-Marcus Ruiz Evans, having worked in global trade and government, is a long-time California resident and has written a book suggesting if California became a separate nation it could become a leader of the global economy, international trade and governmental relations, a kind of renaissance state of the twenty-first century.
-The following article summarizes Evans’ facts, interpretations and ideas.
+Marcus Ruiz Evans, who worked in global trade and government, is a long-time California resident who wrote a book suggesting that if California became a separate nation, it could become a leader of the global economy, international trade, and governmental relations, a kind of renaissance state of the 21st century.
+The following article summarizes Evans’ facts, interpretations, and ideas.

 The California Republic